 |Guided Independent Study||Reflective learning activity||7||0:30||3:30||Regular use of e-portfolio|

 Teaching Rationale And Relationship

 Initial teaching sessions provide training and support to students in developing the skills required to approach providers and undertake the placement constructively from a career development perspective.
-These sessions will introduce students to: the operation and assessment of the module; the theory and practice of career development; and how to interact professionally with providers outside of the University environment.
+These sessions will introduce students to: the operation and assessment of the module; the theory and practice of career development; and how to interact professionally with providers outside the University environment.

 Achieving a placement position and undertaking the placement work provides students with a context within which to apply reflection and critical analysis of their situation and activities

 Further teaching sessions give students the insights required to prepare the Reflective Report after critically reflecting on the placement experience as a career development opportunity.
 Assessed work links to the Graduate Skills Framework throughout.

 The format of resits will be determined by the Board of Examiners